Professor

 "Nathan Glazer- Merit Before Meritocracy," The American Interest (April 3, 2019)

-A conversation with Antje Hermenau, The American Interest, (March 9, 2019), transcribed and edited interview conducted with TAI editor-in-chief, Jeffrey Gedmin, of a former leader of the German Green Party and member of the Bundestag who was expelled from the party for engaging with leaders of the AfD Party and their sympathizers.
+A conversation with Antje Hermenau, The American Interest, (March 9, 2019) [transcribed and edited interview conducted with TAI editor-in-chief, Jeffrey Gedmin, of a former German Green Party leader and member of the Bundestag who was expelled from the party for engaging with leaders of the AfD Party and its sympathizers]

 “Comprehensive Immigration Confusion,” in Carol Swain, ed., Debating Immigration, Second Edition (Cambridge University Press, 2018)